atlas-doc/doc/atlas-api-documentation/faqs/atlas-order-api.md

 This functionality is for all roundtrip itineraries whether pre-payment or VCC payment and is applicable for the same carrier as well as different carriers in a booking.

+**How do we add "ancillaries" element when the itinerary has a transfer point?**

+When there are 2 or more segments in "fromSegments" or "toSegments" in the "verify" response, the order also needs to have as many "segmentIndex" elements in the "ancillaries" array.

+If this condition is not met, then the booking would fail.

+**Example:**

+**fromSegments (verify response):**

+{

+"fromSegments": [ {

+"carrier": "5J",

+"flightNumber": "5J580",

+"depAirport": "CEB",

+"depTime": "202304240000",

+"arrAirport": "MNL",

+"arrTime": "202304240130",

+"stopCities": "",

+"duration": 90,

+"codeShare": false,

+"cabin": "Z",

+"cabinClass": 1,

+"seatCount": 4,

+"aircraftCode": "",

+"depTerminal": "",

+"arrTerminal": "",

+"operatingCarrier": "",

+"operatingFlightnumber": "",

+"fareFamily": "GO Basic"

+},

+{

+"carrier": "5J",

+"flightNumber": "5J018",

+"depAirport": "MNL",

+"depTime": "202304241025",

+"arrAirport": "DXB",

+"arrTime": "202304241530",

+"stopCities": "",

+"duration": 545,

+"codeShare": false,

+"cabin": "Z",

+"cabinClass": 1,

+"seatCount": 4,

+"aircraftCode": "",

+"depTerminal": "",

+"arrTerminal": "",

+"operatingCarrier": "",

+"operatingFlightnumber": "",

+"fareFamily": "GO Basic"

+}

+**ancillaries (order request):**

+"ancillaries":[ {

+"productCode":"SCI_BAG_1PC_20KG",

+"segmentIndex":"1"

+},

+{

+"productCode":"SCI_BAG_1PC_20KG",

+"segmentIndex":"2"

+}

+In the above example, 20kg ancillary baggage is allowed between CEB - DXB.
+As this is a itinerary with a via point, there are 2 segments and hence both the segments should be accounted for in the "ancillaries" array as shown above.

 {% tabs %}
 {% tab title="Request Sample" %}
 ```